SpongePowered/SpongeDocs/source/plugin/text/representations/index.rst

 * Configurate nodes - :javadoc:`ConfigurateComponentSerializer`
 * Minecraft JSON - :javadoc:`GsonComponentSerializer`

-For a full documentation of each serializer, see the Adventure docs' :doc:`Text Serializers <adventure:serializer/index>` section.
+For a full documentation of each serializer, see the Adventure docs' `AdventureSerializer`_ section.

 Serializing Text
 ~~~~~~~~~~~~~~~~